Taking Corporate Social Responsibility seriously, SAE-A has established a range of outreach programs located all around the world.

 Environmental stewardship is incredibly important to SAE-A. From carbon emissions to waste management, we are dedicated to understanding the impact of our business.
 But of even greater importance, we are constantly exploring ways to be promoting environmental sustainability and responsibility.
 This includes unlocking new technologies, innovations and policies that help reduce the impact on the global environment.

-1. Comply with global and local environmental legislations and requirements, and perform environmental management above the level of clients’ expectation.
+1. Comply with global and local environmental legislations and requirements, and perform environmental due diligence and management above what clients expect.

-2. Minimize the potential negative effects on environment by confirming and continuous managing EMS (Environmental Management System).
+2. Minimize the potential negative effects on environment by continuous EMS management (Environmental Management System) and studies that confirm impact levels.

-5. SAE-A Trading Co., Ltd. and its partner companies plan and conduct business activities under the consideration of environmental issues, and raise awareness of environment among executives and staff members through continuous trainings.
+5. SAE-A Trading Co., Ltd. and its partner companies commit to take into consideration of environmental issues as we plan and conduct business activities.
+While also working to raise awareness around issues of sustainability and environmental impacts among executives and staff members through continuous trainings.

 CEO and President